StarCrusher96/Kerbal-Star-Systems-2/README.md

 Keep your reactors shielded, your life-support margins positive, and your relative velocity well below "vaporizing on impact."

-Preferably all three—though if you only manage two, mission control will happily settle for a clean screenshot before the telemetry cuts out entirely.
+Preferably all three.
+Though if you only manage two, mission control will happily settle for a clean screenshot before the telemetry cuts out entirely.

 ---